knarfalingus/TsWspCompilation/README.md

 Visual Studio 2015 Extension that adds TypeScript compilation support to website projects.
 Intention was to make it slightly better than the existing "compile TypeScript files outside of project" option.

-Adds a "Compile TypeScript" context menu item to TypeScript Files
+Adds a "Compile TypeScript" context menu item to TypeScript Files Adds a "new TypeScript file" template as a choice

 This extension will compile a TypeScript file  you are editing in a Visual Studio Website project to Javascript, when you save it.
 It also adds TypeScript files as an option in the "new file" menus/dialogs in Visual Studio.